La Union, New Mexico

 La Union is a census-designated place in Doña Ana County, New Mexico, United States.
 Its population was 1,106 as of the 2010 census.
 NM 182 connects the community to NM 28.
+It is a part of the El Paso–Las Cruces combined statistical area.

+History

+In 2021, La Union was struck by torrential floods that were described as a '1000-year flooding event'.
+This led to the breaking of a dam, which ravaged the local infrastructure.
+As a result, the county government and Governor of New Mexico Michelle Lujan Grisham announced funding on improvements on town and dam infrastructure.